unaguil/SpringBootLibraryFork/HOWTO_SPRINGBOOT.md

 The project follows the **MVC (Model-View-Controller)** pattern.
 Notices that the skeleton of the project can be generated with [Sprint initializer](https://start.spring.io/).

 In summary, the layers that are involved are:
-- Controller: Handles HTTP requests and sends responses.
+- *Controller*: Handles HTTP requests and sends responses.
-- Service: Contains business logic and interacts with repositories.
+- *Service*: Contains business logic and interacts with repositories.
-- Repository: Manages data access and CRUD operations using Spring Data JPA.
+- *Repository*: Manages data access and CRUD operations using Spring Data JPA.
-- Entity: Represents the data model and maps to a database table.
+- *Entity*: Represents the data model and maps to a database table.

 ### 1. Model Layer